AndrewTweddle/EntelectChallenge2013/README.md

          This was very useful for getting the exact coordinates of a tank, bullet or cell.

-    iv.
-CalculatedGameStateAsText.txt - text art of the latest game state as calculated by the game state engine.
+    4. CalculatedGameStateAsText.txt - text art of the latest game state as calculated by the game state engine.

          This was used to test whether the internal game state engine matched the game state received from the test harness.
          By doing a diff of the files, discrepancies could be identified and investigated.

-    v.
-Game.xml - a serialization of the current Game object.
+    5. Game.xml - a serialization of the current Game object.

          This uses the DataContractSerializer.
          Additional command line parameters on ConsoleApp and ConsoleApp2 allow a game to be replayed to a particular turn before switching back to using the solvers.

-    vi.
-ConsoleApp.log or ConsoleApp2.log: the same text as displayed in the console window in debug mode.
+    6. ConsoleApp.log or ConsoleApp2.log: the same text as displayed in the console window in debug mode.

-    vii.
-The Images\ sub-folder:
+    7. The Images\ sub-folder:

          CalculatedGameStateAsText_{TurnNumber}.txt
          GameStateAsText_{TurnNumber}.txt